NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/22_JKG.md

 ## JKG: Postposition_prenominal (관형격 조사)

 ### Definition
-JKG refers to prenominal postpositions that attach to nouns to indicate possession or modify the preceding words by specifying their attributes.
+JKG is a prenominal postposition that attaches to nouns to indicate possession or modify the preceding words by specifying their attributes.

 ---